Sheltech

 Sheltech (Pvt.)
 Ltd. is a real estate company based in Dhaka, Bangladesh, which was founded in 1988.
-It is a multi-disciplinary firm engaged in various activities, including real estate development, consultancy.
+It is engaged in real estate development and consultancy.
 It has three chains of boutique hotels named Platinum Suites, Platinum Residence and Platinum Grand.
 It has constructed over 3700 apartments in Dhaka.

 History

-Sheltech was founded in 1988 by Tapan Chowdhury, Samuel Chowdhury, Kutubuddin Ahmed, and Taufiq M Seraj who started the company.
-The Chodhury brothers sold their shares in 2008 as they wanted to focus on their family business, Square Group.
+Sheltech was founded in 1988 by Tapan Chowdhury, Samuel Chowdhury, Kutubuddin Ahmed, and Taufiq M Seraj.
+The Chowdhury brothers sold their shares in 2008 as they wanted to focus on their family business, Square Group.

 In May 2015, the chairman and managing director of Sheltech were designated as commercially important persons by the government of Bangladesh.

 In January, Sheltech completed construction of Sheltech Bithika, the largest real estate project of the company with 184 apartments and 12 commercial spaces in Mirpur Thana, Dhaka.
 The managing director of Toufiq M Seraj died on a flight of Qatar Airlines flying from Dhaka to Doha on 21 June 2019.
 Tanvir Ahmed was appointed the new managing director of Sheltech in August.
-Sk Bashir Ahmed was appointed Vice-Chairman of the Group in October.
+Sk Bashir Ahmed was appointed vice-chairman in October.

-Chairman of Sheltech Group, Kutubuddin Ahmed, is also the chairman of Envoy Group.
+The chairman of Sheltech Group, Kutubuddin Ahmed, is also the chairman of Envoy Group.

-In March 2022, Sheltech Brokerage Limited signed an agreement with United Arab Emirates based ZagTrader PLC to improve it's IT infrastructure.
+In March 2022, Sheltech Brokerage Limited signed an agreement with United Arab Emirates based ZagTrader PLC to improve its IT infrastructure.